 How is ulcerative colitis treated?

-Why choose Children’s Hospital Colorado for your child’s ulcerative colitis?
+Why choose us to treat your child’s ulcerative colitis?